-Sexual harassment does not typically include verbal expression or written material that is relevant and appropriately related to course subject matter or curriculum, or that is protected by the First Amendment.
+Sexual harassment does not typically include verbal expression or written material that is relevant and appropriately related to course subject matter or curriculum, or expression that is protected by the First Amendment.
 This policy is intended to protect members of the UC San Diego community from discrimination, not to regulate protected speech.
 For additional information about the First Amendment, visit freespeech.ucsd.edu or http://students.ucsd.edu/student-life/involvement/expression/index.html.

 UC San Diego’s Policy on Conflicts of Interest Arising out of Consensual Relationships addresses potential ethical and legal issues that arise when individuals develop romantic or sexual relationships.
-In addition, the UC Regents have approved a system-wide faculty-student relationship policy that prohibits a faculty member from becoming romantically or sexually involved with students for whom the faculty member has or should expect to have supervisory responsibility: http://adminrecords.ucsd.edu/ppm/docs/200-11.pdf.
+In addition, the UC Regents have approved a systemwide faculty-student relationship policy that prohibits a faculty member from becoming romantically or sexually involved with students for whom the faculty member has or should expect to have supervisory responsibility: http://adminrecords.ucsd.edu/ppm/docs/200-11.pdf.

 Prevention and Education

 To implement UC San Diego’s nondiscrimination policies, the Office for the Prevention of Harassment and Discrimination (OPHD) provides assistance in investigating and resolving complaints and provides education to the entire UC San Diego community.
 Emphasis is on prevention and early resolution except where inappropriate, such as in cases of sexual violence or where the safety of the community may be at risk.
 Copies of UC San Diego’s policy and procedures may be obtained at OPHD at 201 University Center or http://ophd.ucsd.edu.
-Sexual harassment prevention materials, including the university policy, are available in Spanish.
-Students are encouraged to review the interactive online education program, Preventing Sexual Harassment, available on the OPHD web page.

 Under California state law, large employers are required to provide their supervisors with two hours of sexual harassment prevention training every two years.
 At the University of California, for the purpose of sexual harassment prevention training, supervisors include all faculty.

-Because complaints of discrimination, harassment, and sexual violence are most effectively resolved at the earliest possible stage, UC San Diego encourages early reporting of concerns or complaints regarding sexual harassment.
-If you believe you have been sexually harassed, you are encouraged to discuss your options and to learn about UC San Diego procedures by contacting OPHD at (858) 534-8298 or visiting its website at http://ophd.ucsd.edu.
+Because complaints of discrimination, harassment, and sexual violence are most effectively resolved at the earliest possible stage, UC San Diego encourages early reporting of concerns or complaints regarding harassment.
+If you believe you have been harassed, you are encouraged to discuss your options and to learn about UC San Diego procedures by contacting OPHD at (858) 534-8298 or visiting its website at http://ophd.ucsd.edu.
 You may obtain advice without filing a complaint.
-Unreasonable delay in reporting sexual harassment or failure to utilize UC San Diego’s complaint resolution procedures may affect your legal rights.
+Unreasonable delay in reporting harassment or failure to utilize UC San Diego’s complaint resolution procedures may affect your legal rights.